KimoriWasTaken/ValheimEndgame/README.md

 Feel like it's too hard:
 - ValheimClient\BepInEx\config\org.bepinex.plugins.creaturelevelcontrol.cfg
    - Adjust Difficulty and/or DMG and HP per Star

+## How to install:
+- Navigate to your Steam Library
+- Right click Valheim -> Manage -> Browse Local files and leave the folder open
+- Grab the latest version for your Client or your Server here: https://github.com/KimoriWasTaken/ValheimEndgame/releases
+- Download, save and extract it with [winrar](https://www.win-rar.com/download.html)
+- Open the extracted folder
+- Now copy all the contents of that folder into the prior opened Valheim folder
+- Close the windows we opened and double check that we did it right
+- Right click Valheim -> Manage -> Browse Local files
+- If you did everything right you should see `BepInEx`, `doorstop_libs`, `MonoBleedingEdge`, `unstripped_corlib`, `valheim_Data`, `doorstop_config.ini`, `steam_appid.txt`, `UnitiCrashHandler.exe`, `UnityPlayer.dll`, `valheim.exe`, `winhttp.dll` in the same folder.

+## How to upate:
+Every release there will be a `PatchFromLastVersion.rar` that you can download and put into your Valheim folder for those with slower internet speeds.

 ## To-Do List:
 - Fix Desyncs